 This type of conflict is a bit trickier.
 It takes our protagonist and turns the world against them.Think about The People vs. Larry Flynt.

-Another example of this could the recent film Selma.
+Another example of this is the recent film, Selma.

 PERSON VS. NATURE